vgno/roc-web/README.md

 The application can be configured through the use of a `roc.config.js` file as well as setting options in the functions.
 Please look at the JSDoc for the complete interface.

 ### roc.config.js
-This is the default configuration that will used if not overridden as either options in functions, like above, or creating a `roc.config.js` from where the application is started, the application root.
+This is the default configuration that will be used if not overridden as either options in functions, like above, or creating a `roc.config.js` from where the application is started, the application root.
 ```javascript
 export default {
     // Port for the server to use.